SystemCAERUS/.github/profile/README.md

 ## Contributing

-Contributions to the documentation are welcome!
+Contributions to the repositories are welcome!
 If you find any issues, errors, or have suggestions for improvement, please consider opening an issue or submitting a pull request.
-Your contributions will help make the documentation more comprehensive and user-friendly for the SystemCAERUS community.
+Your contributions will help make the project more comprehensive and user-friendly for the SystemCAERUS organization.

 ## Contact